 Whatever path you choose, Macaulay prepares you to begin your contribution to the world.

 Unfortunately, we do not have a regular transfer program for students who have already attended post-secondary institutions.
 We encourage you to explore the range of other academic and honors programs available at other CUNY colleges.
 Please contact the CUNY Welcome Center for further assistance and more information.
 You may email them at firstname.lastname@example.org

 We are unable to provide additional information of your place on the waitlist.
 Please rest assured that if an opening becomes available, you will be contacted directly by the campus selection team.
 We encourage you to explore the range of other academic and honors programs available across CUNY’s senior colleges.

 If you attend a NYC DOE school, you will enter your OSIS number in the Macaulay application and we will get your transcript electronically.
 If you do not attend a NYC DOE school, transcripts can be sent by email to: email@example.com or via Naviance.

 All applicants must submit two letters of recommendation.
 After you complete and submit your application, your recommenders will receive via email the electronic recommendation form along with instructions on how and when to submit them.
 Note that recommenders will only receive the form AFTER you have submitted your application.
 Once you have done this, it is a good idea to confirm with your recommenders that they have received the form.

-As part of the Macaulay application to the class of 2027, we require that you submit two pieces of writing: Each should be around 500 words long.
-Your word counts may be slightly over or under, within reason.
+We require that you submit two pieces of writing: Each should be around 500 words long

 The essay prompts are posted on our website: https://macaulay.cuny.edu/admissions/applying-to-macaulay/essay-questions/